hpcleuven/VscDocumentation/source/software/singularity.rst

    your home directory, and you will exceed the quota on that file system.

-   Also, images tend to be very large, so store them on in a directory where you have sufficient quota, e.g., ``$VSC_DATA``.
+   Also, images tend to be very large, so store them in a directory where you have sufficient quota, e.g., ``$VSC_DATA``.

 Remote builds have several advantages: